 The following information gives updates, advice and changes to our business and residential waste and recycling services during the coronavirus (COVID-19) outbreak.

-We are working hard to maintain waste and recycling collections.
-However, this may change over the coming days and weeks due to the latest government advice on social distancing and self-isolating.
+We continue to work hard to maintain waste and recycling collections.
+However, this is still subject to change in line with government advice on social distancing and self-isolating.

-School closures and illness among crews may lead to our staffing being reduced so please be patient if your bins and/or recycling is not collected on the usual day.
+Illness and self isolation among crews may lead to our staffing being reduced so please be patient if your bins and/or recycling is not collected on the usual day.
 You can still report a missed bin by completing the following online form:

 If you have COVID-19 symptoms, your waste and recycling must be treated differently.
 For details see waste and recycling collections - residents with symptoms of COVID-19.